 Using the master plan as a guide, sidewalks ultimately get built one of four ways:

 We’re always looking for ways to make sure that when it comes to funding sidewalks, we’re making the most for our sidewalk dollars.
 There are several factors that are taken into consideration before a sidewalk is built.
 We first take a look at where the sidewalk gaps are and from there we look at:

-It costs anywhere from $20-60 per linear square foot to build sidewalks.
+It costs anywhere from $20-60 per square foot to build sidewalks.
 We also actively seek out federal and state grants to help fund new sidewalks in town.